How to Write Internal Conflict and External Conflict in a Script

 It seems like the Skywalkers were destined to find each other in the various episodes.
 You could argue that The Force is out there controlling what happens in these movies.

-Characters have to make decisions based on their individual internal and external conflicts, but The Force will constantly push them in different directions to appease both.
+Characters have to make decisions based on their individual internal and external struggles and needs, but The Force will constantly push them in different directions to appease both.

 So how can you use the types of conflict in your own writing?

-How To Use the Types Of Conflict in Your Screenplay
+How To Use the Types of Internal and External Conflict in Your Screenplay

-When you sit down to write your screenplay, sometimes it helps to track how the internal and external conflicts play off each other as the story moves forward.
+When you sit down to write your screenplay, sometimes it helps to track how the various conflicts play off each other as the story moves forward.

 I like to think about each level of conflict being the side of a car.